 After graduating from UC Berkeley, Sunil worked at UC San Francisco (UCSF) and the San Francisco Veterans Affairs Medical Center as a research associate and medical assistant at an outpatient HIV clinic.
 His time at UCSF cemented Sunil’s desire to become a clinician-scientist.

 Currently, Sunil is a student and ARCS Foundation Scholar in Oregon Health & Science University’s Medical Scientist Training Program and is pursuing his thesis research in Dr. Brian J. Druker’s laboratory with Dr. Cristina E. Tognon and Dr. Elie Traer serving as co-mentors.
 His research is focused on studying intrinsic and extrinsic mechanisms of drug resistance in the setting of leukemia.
-Apart from his interest in medicine and science, Sunil is equally passionate about increasing and retaining racial diversity in the biomedical sciences and as such has been involved in numerous initiatives in Portland (e.g., NIH BUILD EXITO, Minority Association for Pre-Medical Students, Ted R. Lilley Continuing Umbrella of Research Education Program).
+Apart from his interest in medicine and science, Sunil is equally passionate about increasing and retaining diversity in the biomedical sciences and as such has been involved in numerous initiatives in Portland (e.g., NIH BUILD EXITO, Minority Association for Pre-Medical Students, Ted R. Lilley Continuing Umbrella of Research Education Program).